Chondroitin Sulfate for Osteoarthritis Joint Pain

 Chondroitin Sulfate

-Chondroitin sulfate (CS) is found naturally in the body and is one of the critical compounds in connective tissue which are responsible for building and supporting the substance of cartilage found in joints and elsewhere.
 CS is also found in the walls of blood vessels.
 Because CS attracts water, it is an important factor in keeping cartilage fluid and elastic; these are important features of healthy joints.
 With aging, the water content of cartilage decreases, causing problems in joint mobility.
 Acute traumatic injury, arthritis, malnutrition, and other conditions can also damage cartilage.
-CS is a nutritional supplement that provides support for strong, healthy cartilage and joints.

-Researchers suggest that chondroitin sulfate and glucosamine may have anti-inflammatory properties that contribute to lower mortality.
+Researchers suggest chondroitin sulfate and glucosamine may have anti-inflammatory properties that contribute to lower mortality.
 CS has been reported to act synergistically with glucosamine and galactosamine though studies are not conclusive.

-Dosage Info
+Chondroitin Dosage Info

 Dosage Range: 200-2,000mg daily.